-Before we understand the different types of budgeting methods, let us understand the meaning of budget.
+Before we understand the different types of budgeting methods, let us know the meaning of the budget.

 What is a Budget?